pop-os/repolib/docs/library/developer.rst

           (default: True)
         * :ref:`types` - A list of the types that the source should use.
           (default: [])
-        * :ref:'uris' - A list of URIs from which to fetch software or check for updates. (default: [])
+        * :ref:`uris` - A list of URIs from which to fetch software or check for updates. (default: [])
         * :ref:`suites` - Suites in which to narrow available software. (default:
           [])